Gaya/sauce/source/_posts/ai-is-stucking-the-joy-out-of-work.md

 We're left looking at a huge pile of code which no-one can explain or take responsibility of. _This will become your responsibility_.

+The people generating things feel great about being able to produce stuff.
+The people left to fix that stuff feel left devalued and frustrated.
+I have yet to meet someone who actually liked cleaning up after AI.

+Remember when we were all complaining about out-sourced, cheaply made, crap code?
+It's the same all over, but much quicker.

 All the things I love about programming are being taken away and replaced by a prediction model.

 What is left is just the part of programming I started to hate.